 - Math Fellows.
 Michael Bakshandeh, Yuuna Klindziuk and Zeus Tuwei will hold regular evening drop-in hours where you can get help and find other Math 211 students to study with.

 - Library resources.
 The following Stewart/related books are

 - Multivariable Calculus

 multivariable text, containing somewhat detailed answers to the odd

 - Mathematica can be helpful for graphing of surfaces

-and double-checking calculations like integrals.
+and double-checking calculations like integrals, and we will be using it regularly in class.
 Mathematica is available for all

 college-owned computers, and is already installed in all of the public

 labs, e.g. in on the first floor of Seeley Mudd.
 Mathematica